 Firstly, a content that’s written based on a targeted keyphrase ‘speaks’ to a group of audience.
 If they can relate to your content, then they are more likely to buy something online following your recommendation.

-Secondly, keywords when placed properly in an article, will boost the page ranking on the search results, thus getting more clicks and more audience visiting your website.
+Secondly, keywords, when placed properly in an article, will boost the page ranking on the search results, thus getting more clicks and more audience visiting your website.
 Generating high online traffic over a long period of time will determine the success of your web business.

 What’s a Good Keyphrase to Use?

 The term “portrait drawing tips for beginners” has 32 average searches per month (demand value) and 18 competing websites (supply value).
-Now, take a look at the next one, an LSI variant of this keyphrase.
+Now, take a look at the next one, an LSI variant of this key phrase.

-The term “self portrait drawing tips” has 152 average searches and only 5 competing websites.
+The term “self-portrait drawing tips” has 152 average searches and only 5 competing websites.
 Hence, this would be a better choice.
 That’s in a nutshell, how you choose a good keyphrase to write for your blog.

 Link a Content to an Income Source

 Alternatively, through affiliate programs, you can also recommend tools that you personally use for drawing a portrait.
 When someone sees how useful it is, they are more likely to buy the product and you’ll make a small affiliate commission as a result of that.
-In fact, affiliate marketing is one of the easiest method to start with when you don’t have any experience running an online business.
+In fact, affiliate marketing is one of the easiest methods to start with when you don’t have any experience running an online business.
 All you do is refer people to an existing art product/service without having to create a whole lot of things yourself.

 Amazon Associates earn from 4% for each sale, so if you can get a reader to buy the best seller “NUDGE Da Vinci 33 Piece Sketch & Drawing Pencils Studio”, you’ll earn about $1 in commission.
 Utrecht Art is another big online marketplace that caters to artists exclusively and their commission rate is 10%.